andreybarsky/saber/README.md

 viewer, and outputs the notably high frequency transitions to console.
 Set this to TRUE to suppress all of those.

+###################

+The output is a list object of class 'saber'.
+This class has a plot method.
+Simply run the plot() function on your output object and you should get an automatically generated sequence map.
+This plot method takes the following arguments:

+  node_labels: If TRUE, labels the graph nodes with event names parsed from the data.
+Default is TRUE.

+  weights: Parameter to control how weights (residuals) are represented on the graph.
+If this is 'labels', the residuals are drawn over the arrows as numeric amounts.
+If this is 'width', then the width of each edge is scaled to the residual values in the adjacency matrix.
+If this is NA, then residuals are not displayed.
+Default is 'labels'.

+  edge_label_size: Controls the text size of residual labels.
+Only applies if weights is set to 'labels'.
+Default is 3.

 Values

-The output is a list object of class 'saber', with the following attributes:
+The 'saber' object has the following attributes:

-$input: The original input that was fed to the main saber function.

-$seqdata: How the input was parsed into a character vector of distinct sequences.
+$input: How the input was parsed into a character vector of distinct sequences.

+$seqdata: The above input data after processing (with LFE collapsing, clustering etc.);
+what the residual matrix was calculated based on.

 $alphabet: A table of the unique event codes encountered and their frequencies.